 Red: ...We're out of duct tape, Dalton!

 Red: STAY CALM?!?
 WE'RE OUT OF DUCT TAPE, DALTON!!

 Dalton: They're on back order.
 They won't have duct tape for two weeks.

-Red: (on the verge of a meltdown) Two weeks?
+Red: (holding up two shaking fingers) Two weeks?
 Without duct tape??

-Dalton: Red, hold it together.
+Dalton: Red, try and hold it together.
 Hold it together.

 - Due to the duct tape shortage, Red and co. are reduced to re-using old duct tape on new projects.
 It doesn't work so well, as Red demonstrates when Dalton lays a piece on a canoe.
 Red simply blows it off.